Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-ai-overview.md

 **A:** As with all AI results, Slingshot AI features are as accurate as the models are.
 With the Slingshot AI features, you can regenerate the results if they are inaccurate.

-For more information on our full AI Data Policy please visit [LINK]
+For more information on our full AI Data Policy please [visit this link](https://www.slingshotapp.io/ai-use-policy).